-When the designated tribunal has ordered the appointment of a receiver to property as sought by the Law Society Council, the principal should be contacted by phone to notify him/her of the decision and a letter is to be sent immediately to the principal notifying him/her of the designated tribunal's order(s) and the consequences of the appointment of a receiver.
+When the designated tribunal has ordered the appointment of a receiver to property as sought by the Law Society Council, the principal should be contacted by phone to notify him/her of the decision and a letter is to be sent immediately to the principal notifying him/her of the designated tribunal's order(s).

-The letter, signed by the DLR, should be delivered immediately to the legal practitioner associate with a request that he/she acknowledge receipt of the letter on a duplicate copy of it.
+The letter, signed by the DLR, should be delivered immediately to the legal practitioner associate.